The Ultimate Guide to Banking in Japan

 As one article explained, there is a very simple reason why there is a very simple reason why Japanese customer service culture will stop you from ever walking into a bank in the Japanese banking system and meet an employee with poor manners: about 56% of Japanese residents take their business elsewhere when the employee of a company is rude.

 A company that operates as a place of service, like a bank or café, would have the majority of their customers redirected to a different company if their customer services were too poor, leading to major losses that would not be worth it.
 Training all of the employees to show perfect manners is better.

 Final Remarks on Banking in Japan

 The percentage of the Japanese population that is willing to take their business elsewhere after experiencing poor customer service is 56%.
-That is perhaps the biggest difference between the western and Japanese banking system I can identify, as the percentage in western countries is much lower; this difference also may explain there is always a chance to meet an employee with poor manners when walking into an western banking institution.
+That is perhaps the biggest difference between the western and Japanese banking systems.
+I can identify, as the percentage in western countries is much lower.
+This difference also may explain that there is always a chance to meet an employee with poor manners when walking into a western banking institution.
 Only 32% of the population in the United States, where I live, are willing to take their business elsewhere after experiencing a single bad customer service interaction with the employees of a company or business in the US.

-Here are a few percentages found the study for comparison:
+Here are a few percentages found in the study for comparison:

 FAQ – Banking in Japan